glasser/vote.davidglasser.net/content/post/201811-candidates.md

 Lara seems to have his heart in the right place, even though his campaigning seems to be a lot about policies that the Commissioner doesn't actually have any control over.

+Maybe I'd consider voting for a formerly-Republican technocrat who understands the detail work of insurance over a Democrat who's less of an expert... when the ex-GOPer didn't have an opportunistic racist streak in him.
+I'm happy to vote for Lara.

 ## Member, State Board of Equalization, 2nd District: Malia Cohen